 Only a very small amount of carbohydrates should end up in human feces.
 The total amount of undigested carbohydrates in a person stool should be under half of a percent.
 With that said, most of those residual carbohydrates in human feces should be lactose.
 All other simple and complex carbohydrates should have been nearly completely absorbed in the small intestines.

 Finally, a primary element of human feces is fiber.
 With a healthy, high fiber diet, human feces are comprised of about 10 to 15 percent fiber.
 If a person does not consume enough fiber, feces may consist of only 5 percent fiber.
 Fiber is not digestible.
 It serves to eliminate other food waste from the body.

-Stool samples are taken by physicians as a means of determining if a person is afflicted with some type of disease of condition.
+Stool samples are taken by physicians as a means of determining if a person is afflicted with some type of disease or condition.
 An imbalance among these primary elements of human feces can be indicative of some type of disease, illness, or condition.

 Dangerous Pathogens in Human Feces

 Human feces are filled with bacteria.
 In fact, the average bowel movement will contain more bacteria than there have been human beings inhabiting the Earth since the dawn of time, according to the National Institutes of Health.
-The vast majority of this bacteria are not harmful.
+The vast majority of these bacteria are not harmful.